kontainapp/km/demo/test-app/README.md

 reporting probabilities that the presented image (`dog2.jpg`) is image of the particular dog breed.

 ## snapshot

-Make sure km_cli is compiled and in /opt/kontain/bin.

 Run kontainer the same way as above: